Jakub-Fras/Jakub-Fras/README.md

 🚀 **What I’m Excited About:**

-I’m eager to collaborate on various topics ranging from cloud security, Microsoft XDR, and AI security, to zero trust architectures.
+I’m eager to collaborate on various topics ranging from cloud security, Microsoft XDR, and AI security, to zero trust architecture.
 Whether it's through engaging discussions or podcasts, I'm always ready to exchange insights and explore new horizons.

 🌱 **Currently Exploring:**